Valaa-Technologies/valaa-vault/DEVOPS.md

 to access this content.

 Note: this applies to architectural decisions and automations only.
-Interactive content in ValaaSpace is not limited from using an authollery to update authorities (although it is still recommended to keep such ValaaSpace applications deployments separate from the authorities they are used to control).
+Interactive content in valospace is not limited from using an authollery to update authorities (although it is still recommended to keep such valospace applications deployments separate from the authorities they are used to control).

 valma authollery commands: `vlm build-release` `vlm deploy-release`

 ### 4.4.1.
-Valaa authorities vs. ValOS authorities
+ValOS core vs. auxiliary authorities

-Valaa authorities and any partition content they provide do not need to be public.
-A Valaa authority is an authority which can be accessed using a pure ValOS gateway with no plugins or with a gateway plugin which conforms to the gateway plugin requirements (Note: these requirements must be specified in such a way that gateway plugins cannot interfere with other 'reasonably' written plugins).
+ValOS authorities and any partition content they provide do not need to be public.
+A ValOS core authority is an authority which can be accessed using only ValOS core plugins (including no plugins at all).
+A ValOS auxiliary authority is an authority which requires a conforming but non-core ValOS gateway plugin in order to be accessed.
-A ValOS authority is a Valaa authority which can be accessed using only ValOS plugins (including no plugins at all).
+(Design Note 2019-03: the plugin conformance requirements are unspecified.
+When they are specified they must be lenient enough to enable sophisticated protocols but constrained/sandboxed enough that gateway plugins cannot interfere with other reasonably written plugins).

 ## 4.5.
-Partitions utility layer - the foundation of ValaaSpace
+Partitions utility layer - the foundation of valospace

 Event logs and bvob content are the partitions payload and are consumed by ValOS gateways.
 It is more extensively covered elsewhere and is